info-241/info-241/final_project/power_analysis.md

 The deliverable of this power analysis should take the following form:

-- It should be no more than two printed pages when compiled.
+- It should be no more than a few printed pages when compiled.
 - It should produce its report from source code (i.e. and .Rmd file) that can be shared and run by a collaborator.

 There are many tools to aid conducting a power analysis.
 We list several here here as a reference for the future: